Helping People Find More Healthful and Comfortable Ways To Move Through Their Daily Routines, with Ease, Alignment, and Balance

 Combining a practical understanding of how our bodies are designed to move with an understanding of how our habitual postural and thought patterns can interfere with optimum use of that design, sessions have been described as "a synthesis of muscular, skeletal, fascial, and rehabilitative work."

-Dynamic Balanced Movement, Dynamic Rebalancing, and my approach to treatment sessions and movement education are all influenced by my experiences and training as a dancer, musician, and homeopath.
+Dynamic Balanced Movement, Dynamic Rebalancing, and my approach to Therapeutic Bodywork, Movement Education, and Stress Reduction are all influenced by my experiences and training as a dancer, musician, and homeopath.

 You can find me on Facebook at both Bodywork Beyond Massage and Dynamic Balanced Movement; and you can access my blog by going to the home page on this website, clicking on "More', and then "Blog".